 The U.S. Department of Housing and Urban Development (HUD) and the federal partners, along with other planners and policymakers use aggregate Homeless Management Information System (HMIS) data to better inform homeless policy and decision making at the federal, state, and local levels.

 The HEARTH Act, enacted into law on May 20, 2009, requires that all communities have an HMIS with the capacity to collect unduplicated counts of individuals and families experiencing homelessness.
 Through their HMIS, a community should be able to collect information from projects serving homeless families and individuals to use as part of their needs analyses and to establish funding priorities.
 The Act also codifies into law certain data collection requirements integral to HMIS.
-With enactment of the HEARTH Act, HMIS participation became a statutory requirement for recipients and subrecipients of CoC Program and Emergency Solutions Grants (ESG) funds.
+With enactment of the HEARTH Act, HMIS participation became a statutory requirement for recipients and subrecipients of the Continuum of Care (CoC) Program and Emergency Solutions Grant (ESG) funds.

 On December 9, 2011, HUD continued its process of implementing the HEARTH Act by publishing 24 CFR Parts 91, 576, 580, and 583 – the HMIS Requirements.
 The proposed rule is not in effect, but outlines the anticipated implementation of outlines potential requirements for HMIS.
 Note: this rule is not for effect.
 HMISs that are currently in operation must continue to use the standards currently in place (the 2004 Technical Standards and the 2010 Data Standards) until the HMIS rule is published as final.

 For more information on the current HMIS Data and Technical Standards, please go to the HMIS Guides and Tools page, which includes information HMIS governance, privacy and security and data quality and functionality.